Scamorza Cheese: A Smoked Italian Treat Explained

 Characteristics Values

-Colour White, brownish tint (smoked)
+Colour White, but smoked versions have a brownish tint

 cycheese